ucgmsim/Velocity-Model/Velocity_Model/scripts/readme.md

 1224800,5038300,True,0.045,0.275,WakatipuBasinOutlineWGS84.txt
 ...
 ```

+You can use thie file as an input to run `basin2tif.py` to generate GeoTIFF for updating Vs30map.
-Then follow the instructions given in https://github.com/ucgmsim/mapping/tree/master/mapbox/vs30 and run `basin2tif.py`
+Follow the instructions given in https://github.com/ucgmsim/mapping/tree/master/mapbox/vs30 and run `basin2tif.py`